jaruserickson/ytmusic/README.md

 ## Usage
 Just clone the repository wherever you feel, and open `index.html`!

+Type in the youtube channel ID for the user you'd like to listen to.

+For example, if I want to listen to [Majestic Casual](https://youtube.com/majesticcasual), I would type in `majesticcasual` or `UCXIyz409s7bNWVcM-vjfdVA` since their channel can be accessed via [/UCXIyz...](https://www.youtube.com/channel/UCXIyz409s7bNWVcM-vjfdVA) or [/majesticcasual](https://youtube.com/majesticcasual).

 Unfortunately I can't run this page online due to the nature of gh-pages. :pensive:

 ---